thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ```

 This results in a 3×3×4 build matrix that will validate your project runs in the
-many combinations of rails version, ORM and Ruby your users may have.
+many combinations of rails version, ORM, and Ruby your users may have.

-By automating as many quality controls as possible in a CI environment you will
+By automating as many quality controls as possible in a CI environment, you will
 make sure there is visibility into the project’s different quality measures,
 helping your team and community take care of them.

 ## Choose your own priorities

-When you start a new project you more or less consciously follow a set of values
+When you start a new project, more or less consciously you follow a set of values
 and priorities.
 You have a belief, taste or decision on what is most important
 for your project and community, and take care of those areas.